Hoverspeed: Purchase by British Ferries

 Ripe for sale, in February 1986, Hoverspeed was sold by the management consortium to British Ferries (Sealink UK's holding company) owned by Sea Containers, a transport group engaged in marine container leasing, manufacturing, depot and logistics operations, railways operator, ferry operator and leisure industry investor for a sum of £5 million, each syndicate making a profit of £600,000.
-Large financial gains made by former managers of British Rail was to become a feature of rail privatization.
+Large financial gains made by former managers of British Rail was to become a feature of rail privatisation.

 In 1987, Hoverspeed returned a profit of £1.6 million with a turnover of £42.3 million per year and £4.7 million in 1988 and a turnover of £44 million per year.

 Being part of a larger shipping company allowed fresh re-capitalization, cheaper fuel as well as access to legal services.
 With the reduced fleet of hovercraft aging, it also permitted capital investment into more fuel efficient vessels with the first SeaCat catamaran services introduced in 1991 and larger Super SeaCats in 1997, the latter to achieve economies of scale in the face of stiff competition from the Channel Tunnel and the ferry companies.

+Final Years

+After ten months of operation, it was reported that the Ramsgate-based high speed operations of Holyman Sally Ferries would cease due to the route not being financially viable.
+Majority shareholder Holyman announced that they would close the route and instead form a joint venture with Hoverspeed, moving their two vessels; Diamant and Rapide to operate from Dover to Ostend from March 1998 as Holyman Hoverspeed.
+Holyman sold its 50% stake in Holyman Hoverspeed to Sea Containers in August 1999, bringing the route and vessels under full Hoverspeed control.